Playoff Weekend: Aug 23-25, 2019

 In Co-ed ball only, if a guy is walked (regardless of count) and a girl is batting after, he will be awarded second base and the girl is required to hit.

-To be eligible to play in the year end playoffs each player in women’s and men’s must play a minimum of 3 games during the season with the team.
-In mixed ball you will be required to play 2 games.
+To be eligible to play in the year end playoffs each player in women’s, men’s, and mixed must play a minimum of 3 games during the season with the team.
 This does not apply to just being a spare on the line-up card, but actually being in the game.
-We will use the honour system, but should any protests or complaints come up at the year-end tournament with regards to eligibility, the executive will review the line-up cards from the year to make the final determination.
+We will use the honour system, but should any protests or complaints come up at the year-end tournament with regards to eligibility, the executive will review the line-up cards from the year to make the final decision.

 At the end of the regular season, the determination for your playoff seeding will be as follows: